lreyn/reslate/source/_includes/information.md

 204 | NO CONTENT | Status when wrapped responses are not used and nothing is in the body (e.g. DELETE).
 304 | NOT MODIFIED | Used in response to conditional GET calls to reduce bandwidth usage.
 400 | BAD REQUEST | General error when fulfilling the request would cause an invalid state.
 Domain validation errors, missing data, etc.
-401| UNAUTHORIZED | User is not authenticated with Gateway, does not have the required scopes, or does not share groups with requested entity
+401| UNAUTHORIZED | User is not authenticated with Gateway, does not have permission to upload data, does not have the required scopes, or does not share groups with requested entity
 403| FORBIDDEN | User is not allowed to perform operation, regardless of scopes or admin level.
 404 | NOT FOUND | Used when the requested resource is not found, whether it doesn't exist or if there was a 401 or 403 that, for security reasons, the service wants to mask.
 409| CONFLICT | Whenever a resource conflict would be caused by fulfilling the request.
 Duplicate entries, deleting root objects when cascade-delete not supported are a couple of examples.